-We sell game playing time to users of our MMORPGs largely in the form of prepaid point cards.
-We sell prepaid point cards to end users through over 1,700 distributors as of December 31, 2007.
+We sell game playing time to users of the MMORPGs that we operate largely in the form of prepaid point cards.
+We sell prepaid point cards to end users through over 2000 distributors as of December 31, 2008.
 These distributors arrange for our cards to be offered at various retail points in China including, notably, Internet cafés where many of the users of our online games access our system, and to a much lesser extent, directly over the Internet.
-We typically sell prepaid point cards to distributors at a 13%-14% discount off of their face value.
+Historically, we sold prepaid point cards to distributors at a 11.0%-14.0% discount off of their face value.
+We reduced the discount to 6.0%-12.0% in March 2009.
+For the distributors selling battle.net point cards, the discount is 9.0 % -12.0%.